 There was hooting and whistling from the audience as the audience was happy with the whole ending seeing the characters get what they deserved.

-The drama featured Fahad Mustafa portrays Mustafa, the youngest member of the family who is relaxed, carefree, and a passionate video game enthusiast, Hania Aamir plays Sharjeena, a top student and bibliophile with a practical mindset, Emmad Irfani takes on the role of Adeel, Mustafa’s elder brother, who is self-centered and opportunistic, Naeema Butt plays Rubab, Adeel’s boss, a confident and decisive woman who has feelings for him and then of course, the infamous parents played by Saba Hameed and Javed Sheikh.
+The drama featured Fahad Mustafa portrays Mustafa, the youngest member of the family who is relaxed, carefree, and a passionate video game enthusiast, Hania Aamir plays Sharjeena, a top student and bibliophile with a practical mindset, Emmad Irfani takes on the role of Adeel, Mustafa’s elder brother, who is self-centred and opportunistic, Naeema Butt plays Rubab, Adeel’s boss, a confident and decisive woman who has feelings for him and then of course, the infamous parents played by Saba Hameed and Javed Sheikh.

 Regarding the drama’s ending, the whole team was successful in portraying the happily ever after for our ‘Musjeena’ at the same house where they built themselves.
 The viewers, including me, were able to connect with the ‘happy ending’ brought to us.